 Watershed management is a critical component of water supply and water quality.
 What happens on the landscape and in the watersheds impacts the availability and quality of water, and the damage caused by droughts and storms alike.
 Watershed health is also critical to the environmental users of water.
-The County has made deep commitments to fisheries resources and along with regional partners, and continues multi-faceted approaches to ensuring those species thrive.
-As these species are an indicator of overall watershed health, efforts to improve these populations have cascading benefits for all users of the watershed.
+The County has made deep commitments to fisheries resources and along with regional partners, continue multi-faceted approaches to ensuring those species thrive.